 Confession: I grew up in the church, actively participated in youth group, attended Christian schools from first grade through university, served and led in several ministry capacities, and was virtually Bible illiterate.
 True story.

-I memorized well-known verses and could easily find scripture to meet a particular need.
-I wrote topical devotions and sent pretty Bible-based notes to friends for encouragement, but had a limited understanding of how they fit together and into the greater gospel story.
-I loved God desperately and believed I had been called to a life committed to Him but didn’t realize how little I understood His Word until I really began studying it several years ago.
+I memorized well-known verses and could easily find Scripture to meet a particular need.
+I wrote topical devotions and sent pretty Bible-based notes to friends for encouragement, but had limited understanding of how they fit together and into the greater gospel story.
+I loved God desperately and believed I had been called to a life committed to Him, but was struggling and striving in my faith.
+I didn’t realize how little I knew His Word until I really began studying it several years ago.

 The Inductive Bible Study Method